Things that Affect Your Aid

 The eligibility presented on your Award Letter is based on full-time enrollment, unless otherwise indicated on your award letter.
 If your enrollment hours are different than the hours of enrollment presented on your Award Letter or if they change during the term, your eligibility for your awards will most likely also change.

 In order to comply with federal regulations under Section 668.16 (e), Franklin University has established standards for measuring satisfactory academic progress for students receiving Title IV assistance.
 These standards contain both qualitative and quantitative components.
-Financial Aid Standards of Progress are grouped into two categories:
+Financial Aid Satisfactory Academic Progress (SAP) is grouped into two categories:

 Study Skills Evaluation